mattermost/mattermost-developer-documentation/site/content/integrate/apps/structure/forms/_index.md

 ##### Select field refresh

 If the `refresh` value is set to `true`, the form's `source` call is performed any time the field's value changes.
-The call request will include the App, user, channel, and team IDs in the context; the current values of the form are also included.
+The call request will include the current values of the form.
 The call response is expected to contain a full, updated form definition.

 #### Markdown fields